 An allergic reaction begins in the immune system.
 An allergen is a substance that tricks the immune system — making it think that the allergen is an invader.
 The immune system then overreacts to the allergen, which is really a harmless substance and produces Immunoglobulin E antibodies.
-These antibodies travel to cells that release histamine and other chemicals, causing the allergic reaction.
+These antibodies travel to cells that release histamine and other chemicals, causing an allergic reaction.

 The most common causes of an allergic reaction include: